 Disclosure of Your Information

 We may disclose your personal information to any member of our group where we have a legitimate reason to do so which does not outweigh the rights and freedoms you have as a data subject.
 Any member of our group means our subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
-As at January 2018, Yacht Havens Limited is the holding company for Largs Yacht Haven Ltd, Troon Yacht Haven Ltd, Neyland Yacht Haven Ltd, Fambridge Yacht Haven Ltd, Lymington Yacht Haven Ltd, Haven Quay, Plymouth Yacht Haven Ltd, Yacht Haven Quay Ltd, Turnchapel Wharf Ltd, Blagdons Business Park, and Jachthaven Biesbosch B.V.
+As at January 2018, Yacht Havens Group Limited includes the following subsidiaries: Largs Yacht Haven Ltd, Troon Yacht Haven Ltd (including The Salt Lodge), Neyland Yacht Haven Ltd, Fambridge Yacht Haven Ltd, Lymington Yacht Haven Ltd, Haven Restaurant (Lymington) Ltd, Haven Quay, Plymouth Yacht Haven Ltd, Yacht Haven Quay Ltd, Turnchapel Wharf Ltd, Blagdons Business Park, The Ferry Boat Inn (Fambridge) Ltd, and Jachthaven Biesbosch B.V.
+This also includes Lymington Boat Club and Plymouth Boat Club.

 We may disclose your personal information to third parties: